img 8390 mid pools and loops

 On a gently rippled lake, look near the boundary between reflections of land objects and sky.
 If you are close enough to see the ripples, you may be entertained by the wonderful patterns of light and dark as in the photo above.

-Lynch and Livingston* call the distorted reflections of the sky within the darker region as “skypools” and the similarly distorted reflections of land (or things on land, which in contrast to sky are dark) within the light regions as “landpools”.
+Lynch and Livingston* call the distorted reflections of the sky within the darker region as “skypools” and the similarly distorted reflections of land (or other relatively dark things on land) within the light regions as “landpools”.

 The shot below has a skypool in the shape of a duck’s head, as well as a real duck to compare to.
 See if you can find both duck heads!

 And below shows a larger area of the same region.
 In the above shots, the dark patches are from trees on the shore, with one tree only about 30 feet away.
-The sun is behind me, but shining through a veil of cirro-stratus.
+The sun is behind me, but shining through a veil of cirro-stratus and also not directly behind so I do not cast a shadow near these images.

 Look for them near a pond or lake near you on a relatively calm day.